barajap1/barajap1/README.md

 ### Hi there 👋

-### Currently working as a Data Scientist for a Life Insurace Company,
+### Currently working as a Data Scientist for a Life Insurance Company,
 ### I am interested in Data Visualization, efficient ways to manipulate data, ML and more.

 ### Avid tennis and padel tennis player :tennis: